wet-boew/wet-boew-api-standards/README.md

 ### 2.1 Dataset segmenting

-Limits are nearly always mandatory, only limited size datasets are safe to to implement without a default and maximum limit.
+Limits are nearly always mandatory, only APIs to small datasets are safe to to implement without a default and hard maximum limits.
+No less important is the consideration for the client requirements on limited platforms such as mobile devices.

 These elements are strongly recommended where possible and relevant.
-A second, but no less important, consideration for the client creates requirements such as mobile device limitations and dataset size.

 #### 2.1.1 Limits